 - Because we own much of our manufacturing capacity, a significant portion of our operating cost is fixed.
 When factory loadings decrease, our fixed costs are spread over reduced output and, absent other circumstances, our profit margins decrease.
-Conversely, as factory loadings increase, our fixed costs are spread over increased output and, absent other circumstances, our profit margins increase. - For an explanation of free cash flow and the term "annual operating tax rate," see the Non-GAAP financial information section. - All dollar amounts in the tables are stated in millions of U.S. dollars.
+Conversely, as factory loadings increase, our fixed costs are spread over increased output and, absent other circumstances, our profit margins increase. - For an explanation of free cash flow, see the Non-GAAP financial information section. - All dollar amounts in the tables are stated in millions of U.S. dollars.